alchemicode/jServ/README.md

             jServ's driving force is it's use of JSON in it's data structure, allowing for a practical and effortless experience.<br>
         </td>
         <td align="center">
-            jServ's API has been specifically designed to remain versatile and adaptable to your needs.<br>
+            jServ's API has been specifically designed to be versatile and adaptable to your needs.<br>
         </td>
     </tr>
 </table>